Understanding Your Child's Behavior: Home vs. School

 Behavioral Discrepancies: What Do They Mean?

 It is common for children to display different behaviors in various settings.
-For instance, a child may act out at home while being well-behaved at school.
+A child may act out at home while being well-behaved at school.
 These differences might worry parents but are often part of normal development.

 A shy child might be quiet in class due to feeling overwhelmed by peers or classroom noise.
 Conversely, when at home, they might release their pent-up feelings during homework time or after a long day.
 Understanding these behavioral shifts can provide clarity and encourage more effective parenting strategies.